Application Toolbar (Appbar)

 The Application Toolbar module, abbreviated Appbar, provides a toolbar that stays at the bottom of the window (like Facebook's Application Bar).
-By default, the Appbar can hold links from a menu on the left, and an "alert" dialog on the right.
+The Appbar can hold blocks on the left, and an "alert" dialog on the right.
 The alert dialog refreshes automatically via AJAX at an administrator-defined interval, and shows updates from the site that are relevant to the current user.
+Blocks can be displayed either inline on the toolbar or in a dialog that appears over the bar when the subject of the block is clicked.

-Other modules can easily add new regions to the Appbar, and the Appbar can easily be re-styled by another module or with drop-in stylesheets.
-Three styles are provided by default: Classic, Blue, and Dark.
+The Appbar can easily be re-styled by another module or with drop-in stylesheets.
+Four styles are provided by default: Classic, Blue, Dark, and Wunderbar.

-Administrators can choose whether to always show the Appbar or let users choose whether to have the Appbar enabled.
-Administrators can also choose on which pages the Appbar will appear.
+Administrators can send alerts to all users from the settings page.
+They can also choose on which pages and to whom the Appbar will appear.

 Integrations